No-Cost Genetic Test Program for Blue Cone Monochromacy

 E-mail: wissinger@uni-tuebingen.de

-Before to send the blood samples please contact our families association at info@bcmfamilies.org
+Before sending the blood samples please contact our families association at info@bcmfamilies.org

 A guide on how to send the blood samples from USA: